HelixNetwork/pendulum-sdk/packages/transaction-converter/README.md

 # @helixnetwork/transaction-converter

-Methods for calculating transaction hashes and converting transaction objects to transaction hbytes and back.
+Methods for calculating transaction hashes and converting transaction objects to transaction txHex and back.

 ## Installation